 Welcome to the Learning from COVID 19 Conference Page

-The Learning from COVID 19 conference will be held online on Feb 3th, 4th, 5th, 2022 and is designed to provide a forum for the exchange of information regarding creative mental health practices that support youth and family resilience in pre and post pandemic times.
-Selected presentations and webinar workshops will identify and demonstrate creative art therapy techniques and approaches beneficial for youth and families.
-We look forward to welcoming presenters and attendees from Russia and the USA.
-The conference is designed for art therapists, mental health professionals, students of art therapy and mental health professions, educators, and others who serve communities, families, and youth.
+The Learning from COVID 19 conference was held online on Feb 3th, 4th, 5th, 2022.
+It was designed to provide a forum for the exchange of information regarding creative mental health practices that support youth and family resilience in pre and post pandemic times.
+Selected presentations and webinar workshops identified and demonstrated creative art therapy techniques and approaches beneficial for youth and families.
+Presenters and attendees from Russia and the USA were welcomed.
+The conference was designed for art therapists, mental health professionals, students of art therapy and mental health professions, educators, and others who serve communities, families, and youth.

 Art Therapy in the USA and Russia